Corinne Sharabi

 Corinne is the Social Media and Content Lead at BLEND.
 She is dedicated to keeping global business professionals up to date on all things localization, translation, language and culture.

-Automatic translation is an entire process that takes the content you’ve created and manages the translating, publishing, and quality control of it.
-Machine translation is a tool within this process, speeding up the initial translation of your content.
-With a successful automatic translation system in place, your content flows from start to finish, your workforce is more streamlined, and the process is more cost-effective.
-However, human intervention needs to remain a vital component of the process depending on the goals of the content.
-At BLEND, we offer automatic translation tools that accurately translate and localize your products, services, and websites translation.
-You can configure the process as you see fit, choosing as much or as little automation as you want.
+How does automated translation work?
+Automatic translation is an entire process that takes the content you’ve created and manages the translation and automation of it.
+Machine translation technology is a tool within this process, speeding up the initial translation of your content.
+With a successful automated translation system in place, your content flows from start to finish, your workforce is more streamlined, and the process is more cost-effective.

-Translation was one of the first aims of computer power in the 1950s, but computers had to be “taught” how to translate anew with each language.
+Translation of words between different languages was one of the first aims of computer power in the 1950s, but computers had to be “taught” how to translate anew with each language.
 The complexity of this and the enormous amount of data generated remained beyond usable computer capability until Google Translate was launched in 2006.
 This led to today’s software that can cope with translating huge volumes of text almost immediately.
 Natural Processing of Language (NLP) takes one natural language and translates it into another natural language.
 There are now four main types of machine translation tools in use, all working on NLP:

 What our customers are saying